nackjicholson/haskellbook-solutions/chapter7/exercises.md

   | x > 0 = 1
 ```

-Returns? (c) An indication of whether it's argument is a positive or negative number or zero
+  - (c) An indication of whether it's argument is a positive or negative number or zero

 7. What types of arguments can `numbers` take?

-Instances of Ord
+  - Instances of Ord

 8. What is the type of `numbers`?

-`numbers :: (Num a, Ord a, Num b) => a -> b`
+  - `numbers :: (Num a, Ord a, Num b) => a -> b`

 ### Chapter exercises